UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/expectations.rst

 that you can do to help you improved your understanding and apply the concepts learned.
 Although ungraded, we expect that you will want to do the work!

-Since giving demos is an important part of a modern devops toolset, your classroom or online instructor will ask you to demo your work to the class (or to the instructor for self paced classes).
+Since giving demos is an important part of a modern developer's toolset, your classroom or online instructor will ask you to demo your work to the class (or to the instructor for self paced classes).
 You will see references to where demos need to be prepared in the lesson notes.